networknt/light-doc/content/en/concern/exception.md

 ## Undertow Logging

 As Undertow is using JBoss logger and we are using slf4j with logback.
-The Undertow logs are not shown up in our log files.
-In order to capture exception thrown in Undertow, there are some special handling need to be done.
+The Undertow logs are not shown in our log files.
+In order to capture exceptions thrown in Undertow, there are some special handling needs to be done.

-* In this exception handler, we need to dispatch the request from IO thread pool to worker thread pool so that all exceptions thrown from Undertow will be handled by handlers instead of Connectors class.
+* In this exception handler, we need to dispatch the request from the IO thread pool to the worker thread pool so that all exceptions thrown from Undertow will be handled by handlers instead of the Connectors class.
 * In Server.java we have setup the property 'System.setProperty("org.jboss.logging.provider", "slf4j");'